-\textbf{Recurrent neural networks (RNNs).} As a specific extension of the feed-forward neural network, RNN has the ability in learning features and long-term dependencies from sequential and time-series data.
-Long-short-term memory (LSTM) model is the most popular RNN and has shown its advantage in capturing temporal dynamic information of neuroimaging data for various psychiatric disorder studies \cite{durstewitz2021psychiatric}.
-An LSTM-based RNN architecture was built with the time course of fMRI independent components to exploit the temporal dynamic information and validated to yield an improved diagnosis of schizophrenia \cite{yan2019discriminating}.
+\textbf{Recurrent neural networks (RNNs).} As a specific extension of the feed-forward neural network, RNN has the ability to learn features and long-term dependencies from sequential and time-series data.
+Long-short-term memory (LSTM) model is the most popular RNN and has shown its advantage in capturing temporal dynamic information of neuroimaging data for various psychiatric disorder studies \citep{durstewitz2021psychiatric}.
+An LSTM-based RNN architecture was built with the time course of fMRI-independent components to exploit the temporal information, which yielded an improved diagnosis of schizophrenia \citep{yan2019discriminating}.
 By combining RNN with other deep neural networks, novel machine learning models have also been proposed to model the spatio-temporal dynamics in neuroimaging data.
-A spatio-temporal CNN model was proposed for 4D modeling of fMRI data with confirmed robustness in identifying the key features in the default mode network \cite{zhao20204d}.
-LSTM has also been successfully applied to incorporate multi-stage neuroimaging data into longitudinal analytic frameworks for modeling the trajectories of psychopathology development in various psychiatric disorders.
-A recent LSTM-based model was built with MEG data to achieve accurate longitudinal tracking of pathological brain states and prediction of clinical outcomes in PTSD \cite{zhang2020predicting}.
+A spatio-temporal CNN model was proposed for 4D modeling of fMRI, with confirmed robustness in identifying key features in the default mode network \citep{zhao20204d}.
+LSTM has also been applied to incorporate multi-stage neuroimaging data into longitudinal analytic frameworks for modeling the trajectories of psychopathology development in various psychiatric disorders.
+A recent LSTM-based model was built with MEG data to achieve accurate longitudinal tracking of pathological brain states and prediction of clinical outcomes in PTSD \citep{zhang2020predicting}.